digipres/publications/ipres/ipres-2013/papers/multimedia-collections-management.md

   Finally, the research ending product will be accomplished by a database development, based on technical characteristics of the identified multimedia works.
 creators:
-- Souza, Cláudio
+- Cláudio Souza
-- Ferreira, Ruben
+- Ruben Ferreira
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378047/download
 grand_parent: iPRES